SaneBow/shhoDiningReg/README.md

 ## Features

+ - Actually you can browse in other tabs while registering.
  - Need not to care about ever-registered dinings.
 We can detect them.
  - Skip the confirmation window. _(Brilliant idea from https://www.dropbox.com/s/quq4je5p0t5yyhs/reg.js?dl=0.
 Many thanks to the author.)_